 For the smallest earthquake (Mw 3.5), the resulting MT solutions vary even more.
-In the case of the inversions with a station coverage of 90°, the variability among the ensembles of solutions is high and depends on the location of the 90° quadrant covered with stations.
-When only considering the dominant DC components of the deviatoric moment tensors, we observe the same general correlation between coverage and resolution.
-It is worth noticing that even with a small number of stations covering a small azimuthal range, it is possible to resolve a MT under favorable geometrical conditions.
-When stations are located in strike direction and cover both tensional and compressional quadrants, they may resolve the MT correctly even when covering only 45° (Fig. 8, Mw 3.5 event, 5th row and last row).
+In case of the inversions with a station coverage of 90° , the variability among the ensembles of solutions is high and depends on the location of the 90° quadrant covered with stations.
+It is worth noticing that even with a small number of stations covering a small azimuthal range, it is possible to resolve a MT under favourable geometrical conditions.
+When stations are located in strike direction and cover both, tensional and compressional quadrants, they may resolve the MT correctly even when covering only 45° (Fig. 8, Mw 3.5 event, 365 5th row and last row).

-We conclude that in the case of larger earthquakes with a high SNR and a sufficient number of stations at different epicentral distances even a limited azimuthal coverage does not necessarily pose a problem, but lower magnitude earthquakes usually require a better azimuthal station coverage.
+- We conclude that in case of larger earthquakes with a high SNR and a sufficient number of stations at different epicentral distances even a limited a azimuthal coverage does not necessarily pose a problem, but lower magnitude earthquakes usually require a better azimuthal station coverage.
 In regard to a semi-automated MT inversion workflow, we implemented an optional minimum station distribution threshold.
-Based on our results and since we do not assume any a priori known strike direction, we limit the inversions to earthquakes with an azimuthal coverage above 90° but thoroughly evaluate all results with a coverage below 180°.
+Based on our results and since we do not assume an a-priori known strike direction, we - limit the inversions to earthquakes with an azimuthal coverage above 90° but thoroughly evaluate all results with a coverage 370 below 180° .

 Figure 8.
-Resolution of the deviatoric MT depending on the azimuthal station coverage for three earthquakes with magnitude Mw, centroid depth d and event-station radius r given below each column (left, middle and right panels).
+Resolution of the deviatoric MT depending on the azimuthal station coverage for three earthquakes with magnitude Mw, centroid depth d and event-station radius r given below (left, middle and right panels).
 The station coverage (blue dots in 1st, 3rd, 5th column) decreases from top to bottom as indicated in between the event-columns.
-The fuzzy MTs show the solution stability (Sec.
-2.1 and Fig. 2).
+The fuzzy MTs show the solution stability.
 They are composed of the superimposed P radiation pattern of the ensemble of solutions from the bootstrap chains.